SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-3-1-simple-conditions/exercises-simple-conditions/exercises-simple-conditions-part-2.md

 ![](/assets/chapter-3-images/00.Visual-studio-03.png)

-We shall use this solution to create a **separate project** for each of the problems, which we will solve as exercises in this chapter.
+We will use this solution to create a **separate project** for each of the problems, which we will solve as exercises in this chapter.